Guitar (Mac DeMarco album): Background

 In 2023, following Mac DeMarco's release of One Wayne G, there was speculation that DeMarco would be retiring from music in reference to him telling an audience in 2022 that "After this tour, there's nothing on the books.
 So who knows, maybe I'll never be back."
 DeMarco responded these rumors during an appearance on Emma Chamberlain's podcast where he revealed plans to focus on a new album now that he was done with One Wayne G, adding that he had a new idea for a future album and that "it's going to be good".

 In 2024, DeMarco recorded demos for an album called Hear The Music.
 Due to his dissatisfaction with the album's recording process, DeMarco shelved the album.
 In November 2024, DeMarco wrote and recorded a new batch of songs in his home studio in Los Angeles over the course of twelve days, which were mastered by David Ives.

 On April 8, 2025, DeMarco announced that he would be going on a tour across the United States, Canada, as well as Europe between August and December 2025.
 The tour is set to begin following the release of a new album that he additionally announced will be released in August 2025.
 The title of the album, Guitar, was revealed on June 24, 2025, along with its track listing and the release of its lead single, "Home", along with a music video for the track.
 On July 22, DeMarco released another single from the album, "Holy", along with another music video.
 A third single, "Phantom", was released on August 19.

 DeMarco has said that Guitar is "a close representation of where I'm at in my life today as I can manage on paper".

 Reception

 Guitar received positive reviews from critics.
-On Metacritic, the album got assigned a 76 out of 100, indicating "generally favorable reviews", from 14 critic scores.
+On Metacritic, the album got assigned a 76 out of 100, indicating "generally favorable reviews", from 15 critic scores.

 Exclaim! writer Dylan Barnabe gave a positive review, comparing it to a "late summer harvest", and that Mac "yields some of his most mature, sweet, and ripe fruit on his recent album".
 Pitchfork writer Grayson Haver Currin wrote that the songs that Mac performs are "endearing and affecting", while looking at the "wreckage of his past" and imagining a "sweeter future".

-Paste Magazine writer Sam Rosenberg gave a mixed review.
+Paste writer Sam Rosenberg gave a mixed review.
 He wrote "On his wistful, acoustic-heavy sixth album, the Canadian rocker strips his sound down to its barest elements, but the minimalist approach doesn’t quite play to his strengths."